Analytics & Reporting

 5

 The diagnostic surfaced the problems.
-This turns findings into a prioritized list of changes with expected impact on activation rate, effort level, and a suggested timeline.
+This step turns them into a structured action plan ranked by expected impact on the activation rate, not by ease of implementation.

 Prompt